 Norway’s 7th Jaeger Company, a highly elite unit of special operations forces, is structured into four platoons, also known as “tropps.”
 These platoons consist of a command/mortar platoon and three rifleman platoons, with each platoon further divided into three eight-man teams.
 These teams are designed for maximum mobility, allowing them to exploit enemy weaknesses and capitalize on their mistakes quickly.

 The operators of the 7th Jaeger Company utilize Yamaha snowmobiles or cross-country skis to traverse the snow-covered Kirkenes region while carrying a wide array of weapons and equipment.
 They are equipped with state-of-the-art weaponry on par with other elite military units worldwide.

 Training and selection

-In addition to their mobility and surprise, the operators of the Finmark 7th Jager Company have at their disposal a wide range of weapons they can use in strikes and raids.
-Among their arsenal, there is an HK G-3 assault rifle is with a specially mounted 40mm grenade launcher, as is the Heckler and Koch MP5 9mm submachine gun.
-The snipers in the unit are equipped with either a Våpensmia A/S NM-149 Sniper Rifle or a 12.7mm/.50 cal rifles.
-Heavy weapons include Gustav 84mm antitank rocket, ERYX antitank missiles, Stinger Antiaircraft missiles, and RO L-16 81mm mortars.
+The Finmark 7th Jager Company was an elite unit renowned for its mobility and tactical surprise in combat operations.
+The team was equipped with various weapons, including the HK G3 assault rifle, fitted with a 40mm grenade launcher, and the Heckler and Koch MP5 9mm submachine gun.
+The unit’s snipers were equipped with either the Våpensmia A/S NM-149 Sniper Rifle or a 12.7mm/.50 caliber rifle.
+The heavy weapons in their arsenal included the Gustav 84mm antitank rocket, ERYX antitank missiles, Stinger Antiaircraft missiles, and RO L-16 81mm mortars.